 - Verify all potentially destructive activities like deleting files or formatting a partition to ensure you have the correct information.
 Carelessness can lead to inadvertent data loss that could have easily been avoided.

-In cases where the drive is damaged and cannot be accessed by your system, a software solution is not sufficient.
+In cases where the drive is damaged physically and cannot be accessed by your system, a software solution is not sufficient.
 You need to use a reputable recovery company like Cleverfiles Data Recovery Service.
 Whatever kind of data loss issue you are experiencing, the experts at Cleverfiles have a solution.